Au pair: France

 Au pairing has long been a favored way for young women to learn French and, increasingly, for young men as well.
 The pocket money for au pairs in France is 60 euro per week, plus, in most cases, a 20 euro a week contribution to language classes; in Paris families may also provide a carte Navigo (urban travel pass) which is worth 95 euros (approximately).
 Enrollment in a French language course is compulsory for non-European au pairs.

+A 1993 guidebook to living and working in Paris, had the following to say about au pair work in the city:

+This system permits a person, male or female, aged at least 18yrs and not more than 30yrs, to work in a French family for 30 hours a week plus 2 nights a week 'babysitting' in exchange for accommodation, food, pocket money (1.800frs per month) and "carte orange" (201frs).
+The au pair is required to attend French language classes in order to make it possible for the employer to declare her/him for health insurance.

 While France does not have an official, government sponsored Au Pair Program, a number of established agencies belong to UFAAP, the Union Francaise des Associations Au Pair, an umbrella group set up in 1999, based at Europair Services in Paris.
 As such, many au pairs enter France using a student visa where au pairs are limited to working no more than 5 hours a day, 30 hours a week, and pay is generally between 250 and 300 Euros.